-Charlotte’s only comprehensive, multidisciplinary eating disorder clinic treating all
+Charlotte’s only comprehensive, multidisciplinary eating disorder center treating all

 genders empowers families, sees immense growth.

 (DURHAM, N.C.) – Jan.
 8, 2019 – Veritas Collaborative, a specialty healthcare system for the treatment of eating disorders, today celebrates the one year anniversary of its Child, Adolescent & Young Adult Clinic in Charlotte, N.C.
 As the region’s only multidisciplinary eating disorder center treating all genders, the company’s Charlotte operations have grown quickly and will continue to expand in 2019 with a new facility and increased staff.

 “When we opened the Charlotte center one year ago, we knew that improving access to eating disorders care was a real need, and we set out to offer services for patients and families affected by eating disorders,” said Stacie McEntyre, LCSW, CEDS, founder, president and CEO of Veritas Collaborative.
 “As we celebrate a year of treating patients in the Queen City, we reflect on numerous successful patient outcomes and encourage those who will begin their journey to recovery in the years to come as we offer higher levels of care.
 We anticipate the opening of a larger Charlotte center inclusive of medical assessments, outpatient, intensive outpatient, and partial hospitalization levels of care in the second half of 2019.”

 During its first year of operation, the Charlotte center saw 124 patients, about a quarter of them males, and worked through nearly 2,000 appointments.
 The organization also collaborated with a variety of providers, hospital systems and community organizations to provide enhanced education and support around a health concern that affects an estimated 30 million people nationwide.